 Western blades are generally pretty easy to maintain.
 You will want to hone them after heavy usage to ensure the edge of the blade is properly aligned.
 Sharpening should only have to be done on occasion.

 Regardless of what the manufacturer recommends you should NEVER wash your knife in the dishwasher.
 This allows it to bump up against any number of things that can damage or dull the blade.
 Simply use hot soapy water and hand dry immediately.

 Our preference for storage is on a magnetized wall strip.
-If your only option is a drawer then make sure to get a good knife guard to keep from damaging the blade.
-Knife blocks are convenient, but I don’t recommend them as any residual moisture on the knife can lead to a buildup of mold and you will never be able to see it.
+If your only option is a drawer then make sure to get a good guard to keep from damaging the blade.
+Blocks are convenient, but I don’t recommend them as any residual moisture on the blade can lead to a buildup of mold and you will never be able to see it.

-Traditional Japanese-style knives differ significantly from Western knives.
+Traditional Japanese-style products differ significantly from Western blades.
 The first thing you’ll notice is that the belly of the blade is nearly or completely flat.
 This is why the significant difference in cutting motion.

-While all Western knives are sharpened on both sides of the blade, many Japanese knives are only sharpened on one side.
-When it’s time to sharpen your knives this is crucial to know so that you don’t ruin the knife.
+While all Western knives are sharpened on both sides of the blade, many Japanese are only sharpened on one side.
+When it’s time to sharpen your knives this is crucial to know so that you don’t ruin the blade.

 - strong and lightweight

 - VERY sharp

 - great for speed and agility